Intrinsic convergence of the homological Taylor tower for $r$-immersions in $\mathbb R^n$

-When $r=3$, $k=2r-1=5$, the map $s$, and therefore also $h\circ s$ in diagram~\eqref{eq: expanded comparison}, induces an epimorphism on the first non-trivial homotopy group of the $k$-th layer.
-In all other cases when $r>2$, $r\le k\le 2r-1$, the maps $s$ and $h\circ s$ induce an isomorphism on the first non-trivial homotopy group of the $k$-th layer. \end{thm} \begin{rem} The case $k=r, r+1$ of the last assertion of the theorem can be obtained by comparing our Theorem~\ref{T:Convergence} with the calculations done in~\cite{SSV:r-imm}. \end{rem} \begin{proof} The assertion that $T_1\rImm(M, \R^n)\simeq \Imm(M, \R^n)$ follows from the fact that when $M=D^m$, the following maps are equivalences~\cite{AS:rimmrconf}
+When $r=3$, $k=2r-1=5$, the map $s$, and therefore also $h\circ s$ in diagram~\eqref{eq: expanded comparison}, induces an epimorphism on the first non-trivial homotopy group of the $k$-th layer. \end{thm} \begin{rem} The case $k=r, r+1$ of the last assertion of the theorem can be obtained by comparing our Theorem~\ref{T:Convergence} with the calculations done in~\cite{SSV:r-imm}. \end{rem} \begin{proof} The assertion that $T_1\rImm(M, \R^n)\simeq \Imm(M, \R^n)$ follows from the fact that when $M=D^m$, the following maps are equivalences~\cite{AS:rimmrconf}

 together with the fact that the functor $\Imm(-, \R^n)$ is linear, at least on manifolds whose handle dimension is less than $n$.